Bridge Kit

 Bridge transfers use Circle's CCTP protocol provider, which breaks each transaction into steps:

-• burn - burns USDC on source chain and generates an attestation
+• burn: Burns USDC on the source blockchain and generates an attestation.

 When a transfer fails, Bridge Kit returns a BridgeResult object showing which steps completed and which failed.
 This lets you resume the transfer manually using the CCTPv2BridgingProvider, as shown in examples for failed attestation fetch and failed mint.